AdamWen230/junwen_blog/content/posts/websocket_broken_access_control.md

 {{< /admonition >}}
 ___

+{{< admonition type=tip title="Acknowledgments" open=true >}}
+* I would like to extend my gratitude to my classmate, Michael Lang, for discovering this security issue.

+* I am also thankful to Professor Hakan Erdogmus for verifying the vulnerability, providing both the exploit details and a fix.

+* Additionally, I appreciate the 18351 course, including the instructors, teaching assistants, and classmates, for providing me with the opportunity to fully engage in full-stack software development.
+This experience has significantly enriched my understanding and skills in the field.
+{{< /admonition >}}

+___

 ## Application Architecture

 #### Software Technologies

-As previously mentioned, the web application is named YACA (Yet Another Chat App), a simple chat web app featuring a local friend list.
+As previously mentioned, this is a simple chat web application featuring a local friend list.
 Some of the software technologies it employs are as follows:
 - TypeScript both on the frontend and backend
 - Node.js with Express.js as backend framework and server
 - JWT for token-based authentication